 After age, the biggest factor in deciding whether or not to create a living trust is wealth.
 At the risk of oversimplifying, the wealthier you are, the more you can save for your inheritors by avoiding probate.
 For example, a 45-year-old with $10 million might conclude it's not too soon to think about probate avoidance, just in case.
 A 45-year-old with $300,000 might sensibly decide to wait many years before making a trust.

 What kinds of assets you own is significant, too.
 Owning a small business or other assets that you don't want tied up during probate might push you to create a living trust at a younger age.
 Even if there's only a small chance that you'll die soon, you don't want to risk making your executor report to a judge for a year or more if you die unexpectedly.

 If you are married, and you and your spouse plan to leave the bulk of your property to one another, there is less reason to obsess about avoiding probate at an early age.
 If, like many couples, you own your big assets together, probate won't be necessary for those assets.
 And for other property, most states let surviving spouses use expedited probate procedures that are faster and cheaper than standard probate.

-If you determine that you would benefit from having a living trust, you can make one today with Nolo's Online Living Trust.
-Or get Make Your Own Living Trust, by Denis Clifford (Nolo) which explains how to create a trust, transfer property to the trust, and amend or revoke the trust at any time.
+If you determine that you would benefit from having a living trust, you can make one today with Nolo's Quicken WillMaker & Trust.
+Or check out Make Your Own Living Trust, by Denis Clifford (Nolo), which explains how to create a trust, transfer property to the trust, and amend or revoke the trust at any time.
 And to see everything Nolo has to offer when it comes to planning your estate, visit our Wills, Trusts & Estates Center.